cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-28-TLS-Say-hello-to-my-little-friend.md

 The method in the CryptoProvider follows the same pattern as the cipher suite selection.

-In summary by the end of the extensions we should have either a key share that has a public key loaded (ideal scenario) or if we couldn't agree on those a key share without a public key from the peer.
-Due to the checking for a non null key share and not overwriting with null this will work no matter the order of the extensions
+In summary by the end of the extensions we should have either a key share that has a public key loaded (ideal scenario) or if we couldn't agree on those, a keyshare without a public key from the peer.
+Due to the checking for a non null keyshare in the supported groups and not overwriting with null during the keyshare extension this will work no matter the order of the extensions
 (there is only 1 case were the extension has to be in a specific position and that is PSK which we are not supporting yet).

 At this point we exit the processing of the handshake and continue in the state machine.
-The first thing we do is create a hash object (we now have a cipher suite so know the hash we are using).
+The first thing we do is create a hash object as we now have a cipher suite so know the hash we are using.
 This is a break from the libraries I have seen and as discussed instead of keeping a log of the messages in memory which is both a security risk and a waste of space we use the ability of the hash to be updated with more and more data.